Violet Archer: Awards and honours

 Archer has received honorary degrees from McGill University (1971), University of Windsor (1986), University of Calgary (1989), Mount Allison University (1992), and University of Alberta (1993).
 In 1983, she was made a Member of the Order of Canada.

 In 1985 the three day Violet Archer Festival was held in Edmonton where 14 of her works were performed.
 This festival is credited as being first festival to honour a living Canadian composer.
 She is memorialized at Violet Archer Park in the Parkallen neighbourhood of Edmonton.
 In Calgary, the Prairie Region of Canadian Music Centre Library is home to The Violet Archer Library which holds over 20,000 scores.

 In 2021, Violet Archer fonds held at University of Alberta Archives was added to the Canada Memory of the World Register.

-The Canadian indie rock band The Violet Archers is named for Archer.